 Another measure of wind exposure is the number of days when gale force was reached.
 If the wind reaches a mean speed of 34 knots or more over any ten consecutive minutes then that day is classed as having a gale.
 Exposed headlands and islands have the greatest frequency of days with gale.
 In the Scillies the average is around 24 days per year, with a similar figure for exposed places in coastal Cornwall.
 The frequency is rather less to the north east especially inland.
 Plymouth (on the coast) has about 16 days per year, but Yeovilton in Somerset has 7 and Long Ashton near Bristol only 4.
 Wind speed is sensitive to local topographic effects and land use.
 Places sheltered by hills, or which are in extensively wooded or urban areas will have lower wind speeds and fewer days of gale.

 The direction of the wind is defined as the direction from which the wind is blowing.
 As Atlantic depressions pass by the UK the wind typically starts to blow from the south or south-west, but later comes from the west or north-west as the depression moves away.
 The range of directions between south and north-west accounts for the majority of occasions and the strongest winds nearly always blow from this range of directions.
 The wind roses illustrate the typical frequency of speeds and directions during the year and confirm the predominant SW direction.
 At Avonmouth, the relatively high frequency of NE winds (and lack of SE and NW winds) reflects its situation on the Bristol Channel, aligned NE-SW.
 East or north east winds can also be strong if depressions pass along the English Channel.
-Spring time also tends to have a maximum of winds from the north east, due to the build up of high pressure over Scandinavia at this time of year.
+Spring time also tends to have a maximum of winds from the north east.
 Periods of very light or calm winds with no preferred direction are usually below 6% of the time in the islands and coastal districts.
 This increases to about 15% of the total time in inland areas to the north east and can be compared with a typical inland station in central England that would have light winds for around 25% of the time.